josefnpat/roguecraft-squadron/src/release/assets/mp_gamemodes/campaign/en.md

 **Rosa Dietrich:** What?

-**Ruby Patton:** Grace gave her life to give us this opportunity and I don't know what kind of laws of relativity we might hit in there.
+**Ruby Patton:** Grace gave her life to give us this opportunity and I don't know what kind of universal laws we might hit in there.

 It's better safe than causing a paradox.

 **Rosa Dietrich:** Ma'am.
 I ...

 **Ruby Patton:** Rosa, you have been a wonderful Executive Officer.
 It has been a pleasure working with you.

 -- She turns to the rest of her staff.

 With all of you.
-Thank you for giving me the privilege of working with you.
+Thank you for giving me the privilege.

 **Rosa Dietrich:** Thank you, ma'am.
 But -